 The species is threatened by inappropriate forest management, clear cutting of suitable habitats – old growth spruce forests.
 Further threats include air pollution and global climate change, with sudden temperature and rain fluctuations, lack of precipitation and its uneven distribution over the year, as well as drying of habitats.

-The most numerous findings are documented from Scandinavia, in particular from Sweden, Norway and Finland.
-Rarely occurs in other countries of Central and Western Europe, such as Slovakia, Czech Republic, Germany and Switzerland.
+Hydnellum martioflavum is a rare European and North American species.
+The most numerous findings are documented from Fennoscandinavia (Sweden, Norway and Finland).
+It rarely occurs in other countries of Central and Western Europe, such as Slovakia, Czech Republic, Germany and Switzerland.
+Also present in Canada and USA (GBIF 2024).

-It occurs in old growth calcareous coniferous forests with long term continuity and natural occurrence of spruce (Picea abies), with which it is forming mycorrhiza.
-Preffered habitats are humid, with well developed mossy layer on fertile calcareous soils (rich in minerals) both on dry rigdes and along brooks.
+It is an ectomycorrhizal fungus forming mycorrhiza with spruce (Picea abies) in old growth calcareous forests with long tree continuity (Artsdatabanken2021; SLU Artdatabanken 2020; Nitare 2023).
+Prefered habitats are humid, with well developed mossy layer on fertile calcareous soils (rich in minerals) both on dry rigdes and along brooks.
 Basidiomata are usually only few, occurring irregularly, mostly in cold years with above average atmospheric precipitation.
 Sarcodon martioflavus is an umbrella species, found in habitats with diverse and rich mycoflora (“hot spots”).

 KŘÍŽ, M. 2017.
 Sarcodon martioflavus in the Czech Republic, p.
 33 – 40 In: Mykologicke listy, Praha, no. 136, 2017.